Make The Switch From Single-Use To Reusables

-The reason this is some important is that only 2% of plastic is closed-loop recycled in the world.
+The reason this is important is that only 2% of plastic is closed-loop recycled in the world.
 Meaning even if you recycle your plastics properly only very little of it is actually processed correctly.
-This is why every year over 8 million tons of waste enters our oceans, and when plastic enters the sea it takes hundreds of years to break down and even then the material will never biodegrade.
-This means the plastic will stay in the ocean forever in the form of microplastics, polluting the environment, harming the marine life and contaminating the food chain.
+This is why every year over 8 million tons of waste enter our oceans, and when plastic enters the sea it takes hundreds of years to break down and even then the material will never biodegrade.
+This means the plastic will stay in the ocean forever in the form of microplastics, polluting the environment, harming marine life and contaminating the food chain.

 This is why, even when you recycle your plastics, you should still try to reduce the plastic waste you produce as much as possible.
 Reusables are a great way to do this!
 Therefore, we would like to encourage you to take a look at and perhaps invest in some of the reusable products in the menu above.

-Are Reusables cost saving?
+Are reusables cost saving?

-Currently we are using single-use plastics at the cost of the environment.
+Currently, we are using single-use plastics at the cost of the environment.
 So we can save on on that aspect, but we can also save financially by investing in reusables.
 Reusables with pay off in the long run, just test it out!

-With most single-use plastic products you make a small investment on a very frequent base.
+With most single-use plastic products you make a small investment on a very frequent basis.
 For example, those 20cents every time you go to the grocery store and are charged for a plastic bag.
 On the other hand, a reusable grocery bag may cost you $5 if you choose an inexpensive one, but you can use it for years to come.
 If you do the math, 25 single-use bags cost as much as one reusable grocery bag, however, you can probably use a reusable bag more than 100 times.